Email FacebookTwitterMenu burgerClose thin

 For example, say your target niche is pre-retirees who are between five and 10 years from retirement.
 They may be interested in learning how to create a realistic plan for drawing down assets or how to protect their accumulated wealth with annuities or long-term care insurance.
 Writing content about how to invest in aggressive growth funds would be a wasted effort, as that doesn’t speak to your target audience’s needs.

-2. Your Content Should Be Timely
+2. Create Content That’s Timely

 Good wealth management marketing considers the things investors may be most concerned about in the long-term, but it doesn’t ignore what’s happening right now.
-Regular commentary on what’s happening in the markets and current administration remains a hot topic of discussion, says Dan Biagini, chief distribution officer at Foundations Investment Advisors.
+Regular commentary on what’s happening in the markets and in the current administration remains a hot topic of discussion, says Dan Biagini, chief distribution officer at Foundations Investment Advisors.
 “Investors want to know how their investments can be affected by what’s happening in the news,” he says.

 As inflation rises, for example, investors may worry about how it will impact purchasing power or their ability to retire.
 Creating content that addresses these fears or concerns can help you remain relevant to your audience while meeting their immediate need for answers.